Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Values of the error-correction threshold

 \section{Values of the error-correction threshold}

 Throughout this work, we assume that the error-correction threshold is similar for different error-correction schemes, even when they require very different physical qubit costs.
-This greatly simplifies our analysis, because it means we can compare ``costs'' (i.e. physical qubit costs) for different error-correction schemes, while assuming the ``benefits'' of those schemes (i.e.~their capacity to correct errors) are about equivalent.
-For simplicity, we assume that all error-correction schemes that we consider in this work (Steane, flag-qubit, and our toy-model) have the same threshold as for Steane error-correction \cite{Aliferis2005Apr}; $p_{\text{thres}}=2 \times 10^{-5}$.
+This greatly simplifies our analysis, because it means we can compare the physical qubit costs of different error-correction schemes, while assuming the ``benefits'' of those schemes are about equivalent; in other words, that each scheme has about the same probability of successfully carrying our any algorithm for given $K$ and given $p_0$.
+This is the case if they all have similar fault-tolerance thresholds (see Sec.~\ref{sec:basics-of-concatenation}).

+For simplicity, we assume that all error-correction schemes considered in this work (Steane, flag-qubit, and our toy-model) have the same threshold as for Steane error-correction \cite{Aliferis2005Apr}; $p_{\text{thres}}=2 \times 10^{-5}$.
 However, this assumption needs justifying, as it may seem surprising that a flag-qubit EC gadget has a similar capacity to correct errors as a Steane EC gadget, when the flag-qubit gadget is much smaller.
 Yet, the literature strongly implies that this is the case.
 In short, this is because flag-qubit EC gadgets require less ancillary qubits, but use them for more timesteps, so the number of fault-locations that determine the threshold appears to be similar to that for Steane EC gadgets.

 Having said that, there is not yet a consensus in the literature on the {\it true} threshold for flag-qubits.
 Such a {\it true} threshold would be one that applies for any gate operation and a reasonably-general noise model ($p_{\text{thres}}=2 \times 10^{-5}$ for Steane EC gadgets under an adversarial independent stochastic noise model \cite{Aliferis2005Apr} is such a true threshold).
 Instead, different works (listed below) calculate what are called {\it pseudothresholds} for flag-qubits; these are thresholds that only apply for specific gate-operations exposed to specific noise, and are in principle only applicable for a single level of concatenation.
 As expected, each gate-operation and noise model gives different pseudothresholds.
 The works listed below show that some of these pseudothresholds for flag-qubits EC gadgets are better than the equivalent pseudothreshold for Steane EC gadgets, and some are worse.
 However, most of these pseudothresholds for flag-qubits EC gadgets are the same order of magnitude as the equivalent one for Steane EC gadgets.
 We therefore assume, as a reasonable working hypothesis, that the true threshold for flag-qubits EC gadgets is also similar to that for Steane EC gadgets, so for simplicity we take it to be the same.